Chuyu-Team/VC-LTL/ReadMe.md

 #### 3.1.1.
 Choose reference mode

 ##### 3.1.1.1.
 Reference via NuGet (recommend)
-> VC-LTL is too large to upload "nuget.org".

 Right-click on the project and select "Manage NuGet Packages", then search for `VC-LTL` and choose the version that suits you, and finally click Install.